AriFordsham/GHCWiki/records/overloaded-record-fields/plan.md

 Any module that imports `M` will have access to the `x` field from `R` but not from `S`, because the instance `Has R "x" Int` will be in scope but the instance `Has S "x" Bool` will not be.
 Thus `R { x :: Int }` will be solved but `S { x :: Bool }` will not.

-### Record selectors

-Optionally, we could [add a flag \`-XNoMonoRecordFields\`](records/declared-overloaded-record-fields/no-mono-record-fields) to disable the generation of the usual monomorphic record field selector functions.
-This is not essential, but would free up the namespace for other record systems (e.g. **lens**).
-Note that `-XOverloadedRecordFields` will generate monomorphic selectors by default for backwards compatibility reasons, but they will not be usable if multiple selectors with the same name are in scope.

-When either flag is enabled, the same field label may be declared repeatedly in a single module (or a label may be declared when a function of that name is already in scope).

-Even if the selector functions are suppressed, we still need to be able to mention the fields in import and export lists, to control access to them (as discussed in the previous section).

-**AMG** perhaps we should also have a flag to automatically generate the polymorphic record selectors?
-These are slightly odd: if two independent imported modules declare fields with the same label, only a single polymorphic record selector should be brought into scope.

 ### Record update